Casual wards/spikes: support for tramps and vagrants

 Difference and similarities between casual wards and workhouses

-The main difference and similarities between casual ward and workhouse as follows:
+The main difference and similarities between casual wards and workhouses are as follows:

 - Whereas workhouses were for local people who were poverty stricken, casual wards were for the poverty stricken of no fixed address.